Capital gains tax on property

 Documentation required for capital gains tax submission

-Gathering the right documents before completing your tax return is crucial.
+Gathering the right documents before completing your tax return is very important.
 Start with the sales contract of the property and the original purchase deed.

 These documents provide essential sale and purchase dates and amounts.
 Next, collect invoices or receipts for any costs incurred in improving the property.
 These are deductible and can reduce your capital gains liability.